What is a cloud native application protection platform (CNAPP)?

 To put it simply, CASB is a security gateway to cloud services.
-It’s like TSA the at the airport checking baggage for illegal items; CASB enforces security policies to ensure users’ actions are compliant and authorised.
+It’s like TSA the at the airport checking baggage for illegal items; CASB enforces security policies to ensure users’ actions are compliant and authorized.

 As the name suggests, CWPP is focused on protecting all types of workloads like servers on-premises, virtual machines (VMs), containers, and serverless workloads.
-According to Gartner Peer Insights™2 , “ CWPPs are workload-centric security products that protect server workloads in hybrid, multicloud data centre environments (see Note 1).
+According to Gartner Peer Insights™2 , “ CWPPs are workload-centric security products that protect server workloads in hybrid, multicloud data center environments (see Note 1).
 CWPPs provide consistent visibility and control for physical machines, virtual machines (VMs), containers and serverless workloads, regardless of location.
-CWPP offerings protect workloads using a combination of system integrity protection, application control, behavioural monitoring, intrusion prevention and optional anti-malware protection at runtime.
+CWPP offerings protect workloads using a combination of system integrity protection, application control, behavioral monitoring, intrusion prevention and optional anti-malware protection at runtime.
 CWPP offerings should also include scanning for workload risk proactively in the development pipeline.”

 This category is focused on configurations.
 More specifically, CSMP continuously monitors for misconfigured cloud infrastructure.
-A CSPM offering integrates with DevOps processes, and incorporates incident response, risk assessment and visualisation to help identify unknown or increased risk in your cloud tools and processes.
+A CSPM offering integrates with DevOps processes, and incorporates incident response, risk assessment and visualization to help identify unknown or increased risk in your cloud tools and processes.
 Furthermore, if your security posture has drifted from expectations, CSPM can push tickets and other items into DevOps workflows to quickly return the posture back within policy.